 This will create an emotional connection with the viewer, which will be more likely to convert into a subscriber.

-Viewers tend to relate more to a real person just like them rather to just a concept or non-personal type of content.
+Viewers tend to relate more to a real person just like them rather than just a concept or non-personal type of content.

 What makes you unique?